MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-files-monitoring.md

 ## Azure Monitor

-Use [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) to monitor sync, cloud tiering and server connectivity.
+Use [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) to monitor sync, cloud tiering, and server connectivity.
 Metrics for Azure File Sync are enabled by default and are sent to Azure Monitor every 15 minutes.

 To view Azure File Sync metrics in Azure Monitor, select the Storage Sync Services resource type.